richardmrodriguez/ShotLiner/ROADMAP.md

 - # Feature Roadmap
 - ## v1.0
   These are features that are critical to the eventual 1.0 release:
-	- ## 0.2.0
+	- ## 0.2.0 - DONE
+	  collapsed:: true
-		- **Proper PDF Element Parsing**
+		- **Proper PDF Element Parsing** collapsed:: true
 			- This is necessary and mandatory for being able to automatically assign scene numbers to shotlines
 		- **Quality of Life / Workflow Efficiency**
-			- Auto-populate ShotLine fields with relevant metadata
+			- Auto-populate ShotLine fields with relevant metadata collapsed:: true
 				- Automatic nominal scene number detection
 				- Automatically assign next shot number in sequence when creating multiple shotlines
-	- ## 0.3.0
+	- ## 0.3.0 - DONE
-		- Right click menu on shotline with option "Duplicate inverted" for instantly creating a shotline with the opposite filmed / unfilmed segments
-			- Change (segment film toggle) from right-click to ctrl click -
 		- **User Input**
 			- Abstract user input using Godot input mapping, prepare for touch-screen based input
+			- Add basic keyboard shortcuts
+				- `Ctrl`+`Z` - Undo
+				- `Ctrl`+`Shift`+`Z` - Redo
+				- `Ctrl`+`I` - Import PDF
+				- `Ctrl`+`S` - Save to ShotLiner (.sl) Document
+				- `Ctrl`+`O` - Open ShotLiner (.sl) Document
+				- `Ctrl`+`E` - Export to CSV
+			- Shotline Control Change
+				- Hold `Alt` while drawing to invert filmed segments of shotlines, instead of right click
+	- ## 0.4.0
+		- **User Input**
-			- Intuitive Touchscreen Controls (i.e. for Android or iOS, but could also include Windows or Linux tablet support)
+			- Intuitive Touchscreen Controls (i.e. for Android or iOS, but could also include Windows or Linux tablet support) -
-			- Keyboard Shortcuts
-				- Keyboard-focused controls for laptops
 		- **UX / Workflow**
-			-
 			- Auto-populate shot TYPE (WIDE, MEDIUM, CLOSEUP, etc.) based a dropdown and/or radial menu that pops up after drawing each shotline
+			- Right click menu on shotline with option "Duplicate inverted" for instantly creating a shotline with the opposite filmed / unfilmed segments
+				- Change (segment film toggle) from right-click to ctrl click
+		- **Manually Change Document Elements**
+			- Right click a page line and assign a line type (I.e. force a scene heading, action, dialogue, etc.)
+			- Allow user to re-map margins using ruler lines
+		- **Slate Number Compatibility**
+			- Add in support for alphabetical / alphanumeric shot numbers
+				- i.e. When filming on set, shots are not numbered numerically, but alphabetically
+					- "Scene 1-alpha, take one" - 1A
+					- "Scene 36-Bravo, take seven" - 36B
+					- etc.
+			- Make sure to EXCLUDE these letters (but maybe have an option in settings to restore these letters):
+				- I
+				- O
+				- Y
-	- ## 0.4.0
+				- Z
 		- **Exports**
 			- Blank storyboard template
 				- Each frame will correspond to a shotline, and will include metadata next to the frame like shot type, lens mm, setup #, etc.
-				- Requires viewport and/or PDF export shenanigans which is haaaaard
+				- Requires viewport and/or PDF export shenanigans which is haaaaard -
 	- ## 0.5.0
 		- **Exports**
 			- Filterable output based upon scenes or tags